 Yes, Tinder exists in Iceland as well.
 After all, there are singles everywhere right?
 This is great as a solo traveler app if you're looking for a way to meet new people.
 And of course you could also use it as a travel dating app.
 Who knows?
 Maybe you'll meet the love of your life on your Iceland vacation.

 This is the public transportation app for Reykjavik and is a must-have.
 It gives you real-time information on bus stops, arrival times, and the bus lines around the city.
-I can't stress how important this is because there's nothing worse than waiting in the freezing cold not knowing when your bus will arrive.
+I can't stress how important Strætó is, because there's nothing worse than waiting in the freezing cold not knowing when your bus will arrive.
 You can also buy your tickets online using a card.

-You should also include Bensínvaktin on your list of the best mobile apps when visiting Iceland.
+You should also include Bensínvaktin on your list of the best mobile apps for traveling Iceland on a budget.
 It will show you money by listing of prices all the gas stations close to you.
 Save some bucks by buying the cheapest petrol and use your savings for an exciting excursion or a nice dinner out.